breethomas/Up-Git-Creek/README.md

 :speech_balloon: BUT WAIT!
 Can they talk to one another?
 Is the project on my machine connected to my github repo? :confused: I get that for free when I clone from Github like in Path-A, but because I chose Path-B, I must create the connection between the two entities.
 I will do it. :muscle:
 ```
+cd <my-awesome-project-name>
+git remote -v  (#see that it it empty, nothing happens)
+git remote add origin git@github.com:you/my-awesome-project-name.git (#copy paste the GH url of your project and assign it to the label of 'origin')
+git remote -v (#check that you have the remotes show up)
 ```

 ##2.
 EUPHORIA :lollipop: